 The recovery process depends on the severity of your pain and injury, the type of treatment received, and unique factors relating to your health and genetics.
 While every person is different and needs a personalized recovery plan, a few things may help with your recovery time.

 Even if your recovery takes longer than expected, using the tips above will help ease you back into everyday activities and exercises.
-Talk with your doctor about what things you can do to help your recovery process.
+Talk with your doctor about what things you can do to help your recovery process and seek medical advice if you experience any discomfort or limitations.

 Contact Experienced Spine Surgeons at Orthopedic & Laser Spine